Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/controls.md

 ## Select

-FoxyForms comes with two select controls out of the box that work with both primitive arrays (numbers and strings) or ember objects.
+`ember-foxy-form` comes with two select controls out of the box that work with both primitive arrays (numbers and strings) or Ember objects.
 When working with objects you can specify an identifier key `@idKey` and a label key `@labelKey` these will be used to identify your object and to label the drop down.
 Also you can disable an option by setting `disabled: true` in your value object in values array.

 {{#docs-demo as |demo|}}
   {{#demo.example name="select-control.hbs"}}